 - Can test virtually every PCB being shipped (vs. a select few) so the product can be debugged before it reaches the customer

-PCB functional testing examines the whole assembly, not just its components.
+PCB functional test systems examine the whole assembly, not just its components.
 This kind of circuit board testing simulates the environment in which the actual assembly will be required to perform.
 With functional testing, it’s possible to test up to 100% of the products before an ECM ships them to an original equipment manufacturer (OEM, AKA you).

 Here are some popular PCB functional tests and how they do their job.

-Also known as AXI, X-ray inspection involves 2D or 3D digital images that show every layer of the PCB.
+Also known as AXI, automated X-ray inspection for PCBs involves 2D or 3D digital images that show every layer of the board.
 So, the inspection is completed in one move.
 The procedure allows a look at the workings of the entire board.
 A schematic provides a reference for comparison.

 Among the advantages of AXI are: